 Like you I am a mom.
 We have four children two sons and twin daughters.
 My hubby and I met in college and have been married over 20 years!
 Together we have been through sick preemie girls, rebellious teens, sleepless nights, and time on our knees.
 What has kept us going through all of this?

 Why am I blogging?
-It is in response to my calling as a Spiritual Director, and to the moms who spoke to me of the need they had for something Catholic, something MOPS-like (Mothers Of Preschoolers), something that spoke to their spiritual need to be supported in their vocation as Catholic Moms.
+It is in response to my calling as a Spiritual Director.
+Many moms who spoke to me of the need they had for something Catholic, something MOPS-like (Mothers Of Preschoolers), something that spoke to their spiritual need to be supported in their vocation as Catholic Moms.

 When you consider that the first to the tomb of Jesus were Mary Magdalene, Mary the mother of James, and Salome than you can begin to understand the power of a woman’s, a mom’s witness.
-When you consider that the Blessed Virgin Mary is shown in scripture not as this weak little woman-child but a strong exceptional Jewish mother than you can begin to understand the power of a mom’s vocation.
-When you consider that women received the tongue of fire and preached just as the men did, Acts 2:17, than you can begin to understand the power of God’s call.
+When you consider that the Blessed Virgin Mary is shown in scripture, not as this weak little woman-child but a strong, exceptional Jewish mother then you can begin to understand the power of a mom’s vocation.
+When you consider that women received the tongue of fire and preached just as the men did, Acts 2:17 than you can begin to understand the power of God’s call.

 So, we as women, as moms, should feel a great sense of pride and purpose!

 It took me many years and many experiences to learn that.
 It took spiritual and emotional support for myself so that I could grow as a woman first, which is essential to my growing as a wife and mom.

 This is why I blog; I want to help moms feel nurtured in their spiritual lives, their vocation as moms, their callings as women, because I have needed the same support, nurturing and encouragement!

 I have done a great deal in my life to bring me to this calling.